bparanj/crystal/computer/networking/osi.md

 The essence of each layer is described in just a few words to capture its core function:

-1. Physical: Focuses on the actual physical medium of data transmission.
+1. Physical: Focuses on the  physical medium of data transmission.
 2. Data Link: Ensures reliable data transfer between directly connected nodes.
 3. Network: Handles routing and addressing for data packets across different networks.
 4. Transport: Manages end-to-end communication between source and destination.